mozilla/irlpodcast/content/about.md

 ## Contact

-For press inquiries, see our [Press Center](https://foundation.mozilla.org/en/press-center/).
-For any other inquiries, email Mozilla’s Insights team at [internethealth@mozillafoundation.org](mailto:internethealth@mozillafoundation.org)
+For press inquiries, see our [Press Center](https://foundation.mozilla.org/en/press-center/).<br>For any other inquiries, email us at [internethealth@mozillafoundation.org](mailto:internethealth@mozillafoundation.org).

 <div class="subscribe-links-wrap">
 <strong>Follow:</strong>